syncfusion/blazor-docs/src/buttons/split-button/how-to/group-items-in-popup.md

 # Group items in Popup

 Items in popup can be grouped in Split Button by templating entire popup with ListView.
 To achieve grouping in ListView, check [`ListView Grouping`](../../listview/grouping#grouping) documentation.
-To template ListView in popup, create ListView with ID `listview` and provide it as [`Target`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SplitButtons.SfSplitButton.html) for Split Button.
+To template ListView in popup, We have render the ListView Component in Split button popup using `PopupContent` property.

 The following example illustrates how to group items in popup using ListView component.